Contemporary Art

 Marcel Duchamp Prize (Prix Marcel Duchamp)

 This annual award is given to an outstanding young artist residing in France, involved in any visual arts discipline including painting, sculpture, installation, photography and video.
-The winner receives €35,000 personally and a further €30,000 to finance a solo exhibition of their work in the National Museum of Modern Art at the Georges Pompidou Centre.
+The winner receives €35,000 personally and a further €30,000 to finance a solo exhibition of their work in the National Museum of Modern Art at the Pompidou Centre in Paris.

 Preis der Nationalgalerie fur Junge Kunst